data-to-insight/ssd-deployment/README.md

 - [create the ssd for Azeus](ssd_create_azeus)
 - [create the ssd for Eclipse]

-Alongside creating the SSD from any CMS system and most common DB's, the aim is to provide a collaborative collection of SQL scripts developed specifically to work against the SSD to enable both statutory returns and further data analysis.
+Alongside creating the SSD from any CMS system and most common DB's(Initially towards _SQL Server_ & _Oracle_ compatibility), the aim is to provide a collaborative collection of SQL scripts developed specifically to work against the SSD to enable both statutory returns and further data analysis.
 Feedback and contributions from any local authority data stakeholders welcomed.

 - [dfe_stat_returns/SSD_AnnexA/](dfe_stat_returns)
 - [dfe_stat_returns/SSD_903/](dfe_stat_returns)